Skip to main content

 Ways to pay

 There are many ways rent can be paid.
-The rental provider must provide an option that does not result in you being charged any extra fees, apart from your usual bank fees.
+The landlord or agent must provide an option that does not result in you being charged any extra fees, apart from your usual bank fees.

-They can include their preferred payment method in the rental agreement, but if this would result in you having to pay extra fees you do not need to agree to paying your rent this way.
+They can include their preferred payment method in the lease, but if this would result in you having to pay extra fees, you do not need to agree to paying your rent this way.

 Centrepay

-If you receive Centrelink payments and want to pay your rent by Centrepay, the rental provider must allow you to pay your rent this way [section 42].
+If you receive Centrelink payments and want to pay your rent by Centrepay, the landlord or agent must allow you to pay your rent this way [section 42].

 Rent receipts

-It is against the law to refuse to issue rent receipts [section 43].
+It is against the law for a landlord or agent to refuse to issue rent receipts [section 43].

 You are entitled to a receipt each time you pay rent.
 If you pay your rent in person, you must be given a receipt immediately.
 If you pay in another way, such as direct debit, and you ask for a receipt, it must be given to you within 5 business days.